openshift/enhancements/enhancements/microshift/microshift-default-cni.md

 * Improve cache allocation in libovsdb (this accounts for 16MB on northd and southdb database clients)

+Ideas for future improvements:
+* Ovnk code efficiency: Using index, not list all.
+I.e.  getInterface(index) vs getInterfaces(), avoid allocation of large buffers when not necessary, use less informers or event broadcasters where possible.

+* Single node operation: Disable ingress ip rotation, Remove ovn-master leader election, further simplification of the ovn topology.

+* Go optimizations: cgo enable/disable comparison, libovsdb, netlink libraries, analizing heap memory usage via pprof

+* Debugging improvements: “-s -w” build flags to remove debug info, enable pprof only on debug builds.

 ### Workflow Description

 #### Deploying

-MicroShift should setup the CNI during startup, and any specific configurations to cri-o or the system should be handled by the RPM install of `microshift-networking`.
+MicroShift should setup the CNI during startup, and any specific configurations to CRI-O or the system should be handled by the RPM install of `microshift-networking`.

 #### Upgrading